kuzzleio/kuzzle/doc/2/guides/getting-started/5-realtime-engine/index.md

   - `age` is greater than `30`
   - `city` is equal to `Antalya`

-This filter must be written using Koncorde Filter DSL who is a little inspired by Elasticsearch DSL:
+This filter must be written using Koncorde Filter DSL, which is a little inspired by Elasticsearch DSL:

 ::: info
-Koncorde is part of Kuzzle Realtime Engine and handle subscription filters.
+Koncorde is part of Kuzzle Realtime Engine and handles subscription filters.
 :::

 ```json